ctrlmaniac/sidebar/packages/simpler-css3/README.md

 > `.quit-sidebar` is the class that you must provide to all elements inside the sidebar component that will trigger the closing action when clicked!
 Tip: you can add this class to the sidebar wrapper to make the wrapper itself the element that will trigger the closing action of the sidebar when clicked!

-### 4. Enjoy!

-With the example above, the sidebar is now ready to be used and it will appear at the right of the screen!
-If you want to see more examples, check out the [demo](./demo) directory!

 ## Options

 Full option list